Irina Slyusar

-Irina Slyusar (Ірина Слюсар; born 19 March 1963) is a Ukrainian former track and field sprinter.
+Irina Slyusar (Ірина Слюсар; born 19 March 1963) is a Soviet Ukrainian former track and field sprinter.
 She represented the Soviet Union at the World Championships in Athletics in 1987 and 1991 – she was a relay bronze medallist on her debut, but was disqualified for doping on her second appearance.
 She was twice Soviet national champion in the 100 metres.

 Slyusar was the Universiade 100 m champion in 1985 and won four further sprint medals at the competition in the following two years.
 She competed at the European Athletics Championships for the Soviet Union in 1986 (running the heats for their bronze medal-winning team) and also for Ukraine at the 1994 edition (helping the new nation to fourth in the relay with her twin sister Antonina Slyusar).

 Career

 Born in Dniprodzerzhynsk, Ukrainian SSR, she first came to prominence at the age of 21 when she won the 100 metres title at the Soviet Athletics Championships in 1984 (shared in a dead heat with Natalya Pomoshchnikova).
 Her first international title followed the next year, as she won the 100 m gold medal at the 1985 Universiade.
 She won a medal of each colour at that tournament, through a 200 metres bronze and a 4×100 metres relay silver medal.
 Her 100 m winning time of 11.11 ranked her in the top ten athletes in the world for the distance that year.

 Slyusar won two national titles in 1986: first she recorded 7.22 seconds to win the 60 metres at the Soviet Indoor Athletics Championships, then she had her second career win in the 100 m at the national outdoor championships.
 She made two appearances at international competitions that year.
 First she ran at the Goodwill Games in Moscow (a major sports encounter between the Soviet Union and United States during the Cold War period) she placed fifth in the individual 100 m then teamed up with Olga Zolotaryova, Maia Azarashvili and Elvira Barbashina to claim the 4 × 100 m relay silver medal behind the American women.
 A month later she represented the Soviet Union at the 1986 European Athletics Championships.
 She was a 100 m semi-finalist and was the relay alternate, helping her nation through the heats alongside Zolotaryova, Antonina Nastoburko and Natalya Bochina, before being switched for Marina Zhirova for the final, where the Soviet Union claimed the bronze medal.

 At the 1987 Universiade she returned to defend her 100 m title but was beaten into second place by American Gwen Torrence.
 The American women also got the better of the Soviet team in the Universiade relay that year.
 Slyusar made her senior global debut at the 1987 World Championships in Athletics and was selected for both the individual and relay events.
 In the 100 m she was among the fastest qualifiers in the first round, but gradually weakened as the event progressed and was eighth in her semi-final.